segmentio/segment-docs/src/connections/destinations/catalog/user_guiding/index.md

 [UserGuiding](https://userguiding.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is a product adoption platform that helps product teams automate in-app experiences that turn new users into champions.

 This destination is maintained by UserGuiding.
-For any issues with the source, [contact their Support team](mailto:assist@userguiding.com).
+For any issues with the source, [contact the UserGuiding Support team](mailto:assist@userguiding.com).

 ## Getting Started